twosigma/flint/doc/partition.md

 **Notation 1: ->**
 ```
 We use -> to represent a DataFrame operation.
 A DataFrame operation is
-a function on DataFrame that returns another DataFrame.
+a function transform DataFrame from one to the other.
 For instance,
 select("col") is a DataFrame operation.

 For the rest of the document,
-df1 -> df2 means df2 is the result of applying a DataFrame operation -> on df1
+df1 -> df2 means df2 is the result by applying a DataFrame operation -> on df1.

 ```